jxleyo/MouseLikeTouchPad_I2C/README.md

 In addition, only the touch panel with Parallel Report Mode hardware has the function of switching back to the original windows touch panel operation mode.
 The problem with the original touch panel gesture operation of Hybrid ReportingMode hardware has not been solved, so the function of switching back to the original touch panel operation mode is not realized.
 The double finger sliding wheel operation has a jam, so the default setting is to imitate the mouse wheel mode.

-The free experience beta driver uses an unofficially issued third-party digital signature certificate, so the windows security center will pop up a warning threat.
-Select "allow on the device" and no window will pop up.
-The officially issued shared charging version uses a Microsoft Certified Digital signature certificate.
-It is safer and easier to install without a warning pop-up window.
+The sys driver file adopts the Microsoft Certified Digital signature certificate, which is safe and reliable.
+However, because the EXE installation file adopts the low-cost ov code signature certificate, the windows security center will pop up a warning threat, select "More info" and then click "Run anyway" to install,, without worrying about security issues.

 Description of project folder classification: